 The data also revealed the H157-S158 bond as the cleavage site, said Dominik Feuerbach, first author of the study.
 The researchers repeated the experiments using liquid chromatography and mass spec to analyze sTREM2 generated by HEK293 cells expressing human TREM2 and TYROBP, which forms a complex with the cytoplasmic portion of TREM2 (see image above).
 Feuerbach said they included TYROBP to mimic TREM2’s physiological state as closely as possible.
 Again, they found cleavage occurred at the H157-S158 site.

-Researchers have reported that a histidine to tyrosine mutation at position 157 increases the risk for late-onset AD in Han Chinese and affects shedding (Ma et al., 2014).
+Researchers have reported that a histidine to tyrosine mutation at position 157 increases the risk for late-onset AD in Han Chinese (Jiang et al., 2016).
 How might this change affect TREM2 processing?
 Haass and Crowther’s groups compared shedding in cells expressing wild-type or the H157Y mutant.
 Crowther found that the extracellular domain of the wild-type protein has a half-life of less than one hour on the cell’s surface.
 Although the researchers didn’t measure the mutant extracellular domain half-life directly, they found cells more rapidly pumped mutant sTREM2 into the conditioned medium.
 “Shedding is fast in healthy cells, but it gets even faster with the variant,” he said.
 Haass’ group obtained similar results.
 “This was a surprise,” said Haass, who was expecting the H157Y mutation to reduce sTREM2 production, just like other mutations that increase risk for neurodegeneration.
 The T66M and Y38C mutations associated with frontotemporal dementia, for example, preclude TREM2 from reaching the cell surface where shedding predominantly occurs, shutting down production of sTREM2.
 “We got exactly the opposite of what we expected,” said Haass.

 On further reflection, Haass and colleagues realized that increased shedding could have the same biological effect as reducing cell surface TREM2 because it reduced the amount of signaling-competent TREM2 on the cell surface.
 Indeed, Schlepckow found that monocytes expressing H157Y TREM2 phagocytosed a third less Escherichia coli than monocytes expressing the wild-type receptor.
 These findings support the idea that loss of function is key to the risk associated with H157Y TREM2, in line with most other TREM2 variants whose mechanisms have been dissected.
 Marco Colonna of Washington University in St. Louis noted that except for two TREM2 variants that increased ligand binding but were only weakly tied to AD risk, all other variants dampened TREM2 function, either by decreasing ligand binding, preventing TREM2 from reaching the cell surface, or, in this case, increasing TREM2 shedding.
 Feuerbach said the case for trying to therapeutically boost membrane-bound TREM2 is more compelling than ever.
 “From a genetic point of view, this is one of the most attractive targets,” he said.